SEABUCKTHORN & HONEY CAKE

-Heat your oven to 180°C. Grease an 18cm springform cake tin, and line it with baking parchment.
+Heat your oven to 160°C fan.
+Grease an 18cm springform cake tin, and line it with baking parchment.

 Beat the butter in a large mixing bowl until creamy.
 Next add the sugar and honey and beat until light and fluffy.
 Add the eggs one at a time, along with a spoonful of bread flour with each, and beat thoroughly after each addition.

-Combine the remaining bread flour with the ground hazelnuts and baking powder and carefully fold this into the butter, sugar and egg mixture.
+Combine the remaining bread flour with the ground hazelnuts and baking powder and carefully fold this into the buttery mixture.
 Finally stir through the lemon thyme and sea buckthorn juice.

-Carefully pour the mixture into the prepared tin and spread out evenly with the back of a spoon.
+Pour the mixture into the prepared tin and level with the back of a spoon.
 Bake for 45-50 minutes until the cake is golden brown and springs back when pressed gently.